 I am a qualified counsellor with an international background.
-I am a registered member of the British Association for Counselling and Psychotherapy (BACP).
+I am an accredited member of the British Association for Counselling and Psychotherapy (BACP).

 How I work